bobwirka/C-ClientServer/README.md

 Note that jansson was converted from C to C++ to provide a "simplified" API.
 The conversion was nothing more than a small modification to jansson.h and the inclusion of the new jansson.hpp.

+After configuring and building the jansson library, the jansson_config.h, and jansson_private_config.h files were copied to the /src folder.
+All the 'c' and 'h' files were then copied to the /Jansson folder in the project.

 The C files in the jansson library were renamed '.cpp', and the new header files (jansson.hpp and jansson_private.h) replaced any other jansson header file references.